ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

   {"hello": "world"}
 ~~~

-### Eg.  A client requests an unsupported Digest, the server MAY reply with a 400
+### A client requests an unsupported Digest, the server MAY reply with a 400

 The client requests a sha Digest, the server advises for sha-256 and sha-512